 No flat bars or tires wider than 33mm will be allowed in UCI events (Elite Men, Elite Women).
 Officials will check tires in the holding pen prior to the start of the UCI races.
 NO FAT BIKES WILL BE ALLOWED ON COURSE, NO EXCEPTIONS.

 Anti-doping is under the control of USADA in accordance with UCI regulations.
 The location of the anti-doping area will be noted on site.
-Dopers suck.

 2401 W Belvedere Ave, Baltimore, MD